TinFoiKa/CEA-Parser/README.md

 This one certainly confused me the most, as I'd heard in the past that the optimal O/F ratio was supposed to be 1.6.
 However, according to the graph, as O/F decreases, both measures of $c^*$ and $I_{sp}$ increase, in this case producing the highest measure at O/F = 1.1

-Yet again, theoretical $C_f$ also seems to still have no effect on the effective performance, leaving me with the question of whether this test produced expected results - where a quick look through the input section of rvP.txt shows no anomalies.
+Yet again, theoretical $C_f$ also seems to still have no effect on the effective performance, leaving me with the question of whether this test produced valid results; a quick look through the input section of rvP.txt shows no anomalies.

 Still, I refuse to let my researcher's bias show besides in this seemingly trivial case.
 The graph still clearly shows that an O/F ratio of 1.1 for chamber pressure 300 psia and a 75/25 Ethanol-water propellant produces the best results out of the given range.